Do you want to eradicate bullying, harassment, sexual, domestic, and gender-based violence?Do you want to be BRAVE?

 We need to change the way we think and talk

-Not all rapists are strangers.
+Not all abusers or rapists are strangers.
 Around 90% of all acts of sexual violence are carried out my someone the victim knows, a family member, neighbour, colleague, or an intimate partner.
 And ‘date rape’, where a partner has not given consent, is usually not reported as the victim often feels guilty, embarrassed, or judged.

 Girls and women don’t want to be told that they can’t drink alcohol or wear a short skirt or revealing top or stay out late at night or walk home in the dark.
 They don’t want anyone telling them anything about how they should behave, what they should and shouldn’t do.
 That they should know how to defend themselves and how to prevent violence against themselves.